-Secretary of Defense William Cohen today announced the appointment ofFernando L. Fernandez as the director of the Defense Advanced Research Projects Agency
+Secretary of Defense William Cohen today announced the appointment ofFernando L. Fernandez as the director of the Defense Advanced Research Projects Agency (DARPA).

 The agency is the principal organization within the Department of Defense for research, development and demonstration of concepts, devices, and systems that provide highly advanced military capabilities.

 As director, Fernandez will manage the Agency's high payoff, innovative research and development projects.

 Fernandez comes to the Department from AETC Inc., a small, applied research organization he founded in 1994, and where he served as president and chairman of the Board of Directors.